mindspore-ai/docs/docs/mindspore/source_en/migration_guide/typical_api_comparision.md

 Compared with `torch.nn.BatchNorm2d`, `mindspore.nn.BatchNorm2d` does not have two redundant states and retains only the most commonly used training and inference states.

 - Difference 2

+In PyTorch, the network is in training mode by default, while in MindSpore, it is in inference mode by default (`is_training` is False).
+You need to use the `net.set_train()` method in MindSpore to switch the network to training mode.
+In this case, the parameters `mean` and `variance` are calculated during the training.
+Otherwise, in inference mode, the parameters are loaded from the checkpoint.

+- Difference 3

 The meaning of the momentum parameter of the BatchNorm series operators in MindSpore is opposite to that in PyTorch.
 The relationship is as follows: